polkadot-fellows/Evaluations/evidence/georgepisaltu/0006-georgepisaltu-rank3-promotion.md

 since July 2023.
 During this time, I have continuously expanded my knowledge on everything substrate and FRAME and contributed to multiple layers of the stack.
 I have also designed and implemented new functionality to existing pallets, creating the Polkadot experience of tomorrow for our users through my contribution in leading the Proof of Personhood development.
-While I have been contributing to Polkadot core protocols or components since almost two years now, I was late to officially join the Fellowship, therefore showing a shorter tenure on-chain.
 I am applying here for a fast promote to rank 3 and hope existing Fellows agree with me that my existing contributions are sufficient in breadth, depth and complexity to justify rank 3 in the Fellowship.

 ### Proof of Personhood

+The rank 3 requirements in the manifesto state:

+> Either played a supporting role in the ideation and a primary role in the formalisation of a major protocol component; or played a supporting role in the code-design and a primary role in the implementation of a major protocol component.

-I have been working on Proof of Personhood for almost 2 years now and we have already made public the first piece of the puzzle: [The People Registry](https://forum.polkadot.network/t/the-people-registry/12749), as defined in `pallet-people`, and its adjacent structures.
+I have been working on Proof of Personhood for 2 years now and we have already made public the first piece of the puzzle: [The People Registry](https://forum.polkadot.network/t/the-people-registry/12749), as defined in `pallet-people`, and its adjacent structures.
+I am the technical owner of the project and I am responsible for the technical design and implementation of all of its elements: the people registry, DIM1, DIM2, people incentive schemes, free transactions and the delivery of all of this to the Polkadot People chain, with more components planned and in the specification drafting phase to be delivered in the future.

+From the rank 3 expectations in the manifesto:

+> becoming a Fellow indicates the individual has enough knowledge and skill to build substantial protocol components (i.e. all but the major protocol components, e.g. a pallet or 2-10,000 line crate) alone and with high expectations that they will be completed correctly and to a high standard

+I am the core contributor of the people registry, DIM1, people incentive scheme.
+I am also the main contributor and advocate for the free transaction model through my work in Extrinsic Horizon.
+I led the effort to develop both DIM1 and was heavily involved in the design of DIM2, imminently available for general use with the launch of the Polkadot app.
+The DIMs' specifications will be made public with their introduction in a People chain runtime upgrade and, as such, I cannot go into the technical implementation and details in this letter.

+A rank 3 member is expected to show:

+> Demonstrable presence of knowledge sharing within the ecosystem.

+I have been holding internal knowledge sharing sessions with people working on current and future Polkadot core protocol elements as well as people building future applications on the core PoP technology.
+These discussions have not been public due to the reason mentioned above, but I have had multiple talks on:
+- the People registry and how it leverages ring VRF;
+- People authentication and the free transaction model it enables;
+- DIM1 and DIM2, from specification to implementation both on-chain and in integrating clients;
+- privacy-first reward schemes for people.

+#### The People Registry

 The People registry is kept in pallet-people, which stores and manages identifiers of individuals who have proven their personhood.
 It tracks their personal IDs, organizes their cryptographic keys